Mariah Carey (album): Recording and composition

-When Carey worked with Walden on "I Don't Wanna Cry", they worked on several other songs.
-Together, they decided to "slow down the tempo" and create a "crying type of ballad," one which according to him, featured a direct inspiration from gospel genres.
+Carey worked with Walden on several songs including "I Don't Wanna Cry".
+Together, they decided to "slow down the tempo" and create a "crying type of ballad", one which according to him, featured a direct inspiration from gospel genres.
 After they completed the song, Lawrence noted how much of a perfectionist Carey was.
 He said that after finishing the song, she returned to the studio the following week, all in order to correct "one line" that troubled her.
 As one of the four original songs she gave to Mottola, "Someday" became Wake's favorite from the start, "I loved that song right from the beginning...Then Mariah called me one day and said 'I'd love to do it if you want to do it.'
 It was great, I'm glad she called me."
 During its recording, Carey revealed how the song came into existence.
 She had been working on the demo with Margulies in his studio.
 As he began playing different notes on the electric keyboard, Carey directed him on the chord changes, while providing the chorus, lyrics and melody.
 In "All in Your Mind", Carey does a great vocal performance, doing staccatos up to F7.
 According to the artist, her voice "split" while doing those ornaments.
 While she thought to remove it from the song's recording, Wake and Walden were very impressed by the vocal flips, claiming that it would fit in perfectly.

-The debut album was completed and being mastered when Carey wrote "Love Takes Time" with Ben Margulies.
-Margulies said, "It was sort of a gospelish thing I was improvising, then we began working on it.
-It was on a work tape that we had...and we recorded a very quick demo.
+By May 1990, the debut album was being mastered when Carey wrote "Love Takes Time" with Ben Margulies.
+Margulies said, "It was sort of a gospelish thing ... and we recorded a very quick demo.
 It was just a piano vocal demo – I played live piano, and she sang it."

-Carey was on a mini-tour of ten states, playing acoustically with a piano player and three back-up singers.
+Carey was on a mini-tour of ten states to promote "Vision of Love", playing acoustically with a piano player and three back-up singers.
 While on a company plane, she played the demo of "Love Takes Time" for Columbia Records president Don Ienner.
 "All the important guys were on the plane," Margulies said.
 "Tommy Mottola, Ienner, and Bobby Colomby."
-Carey was told the song was a "career-maker," and that it had to go on the first album.
+Carey was told the song was a "career-maker", and that it had to go on the first album.
 She protested – her album was already being mastered, and she intended this ballad for her next release.